DecadeReverb/strainer-asp-dotnet/README.md

 * You can use backslashes (`\`) to escape commas and pipes (`|`) within value fields to enable conditional filtering;
 * You can have spaces anywhere except **within** `{Name}` or `{Operator}` fields;
-* If you need to look at the data before applying pagination (eg. get total count), use the optional paramters on `Apply` to defer pagination or explicitly call `ApplyPagination()` after manually counting resulted collection (an [example](https://github.com/Biarity/Sieve/issues/34));
+* If you need to look at the data before applying pagination (e.g. get total count), use the optional parameters on `Apply` to defer pagination or explicitly call `ApplyPagination()` after manually counting resulted collection (an [example](https://github.com/Biarity/Sieve/issues/34));
 * Here's a good example on how to work with [enumerables](https://github.com/Biarity/Sieve/issues/2);
 * Another example on [how to do OR logic using pipes (`|`)](https://github.com/Biarity/Sieve/issues/8).